-4. How to Use Illustrator’s Default Patterns
+4. How to Use the Default Adobe Illustrator Patterns

-To use any of the included patterns, first select the desired pattern design by clicking on it, which will immediately add it to your Fill, and then simply grab the Rectangle Tool (M) and create a new shape using either the click-and-drag method or the more precise window prompt one.
+To use any of the included Adobe Illustrator background patterns, first select the desired pattern design by clicking on it, which will immediately add it to your Fill, and then simply grab the Rectangle Tool (M) and create a new shape using either the click-and-drag method or the more precise window prompt one.

 As you can see, every time you use a pattern, Illustrator will add it to the current document’s Swatches panel, where it will remain so that you can quickly use it later on if you need to.

 Quick tip: depending on what you’re trying to achieve, you can use any of the available geometric shapes, or you can create a completely new one from scratch using the Pen Tool (P), and then apply the pattern design to those.